-This was donated by the Orange Garden Club in 1999 and its steel and blue stone provide a year-round contrast to the multicolour vegetation the greet you at the entrance to the gardens.
+This was donated by the Orange Garden Club in 1999 and its steel and bluestone provide a year-round contrast to the multicolour vegetation the greet you at the entrance to the gardens.

 A few steps along from the entrance archway on the right is a formal lawn area with a spectacular weeping elm which is often used as a backdrop for wedding ceremonies.
-Children lover to hide under the branches when it’s in full leaf.
+Children love to hide under the branches when it’s in full leaf.
 In autumn it is stunning.

 This area is designed to provide sensory pleasure for all visitors and has disability access.

 Orange has been an important fruit growing area since the early 1900s and the orchard has heritage varieties of apples, crab apples and pears.
 Some of the old varieties have been budded from the original Macarthur orchard at Belgenny Farm.

 Remnant Yellow Box and Apple Box Eucalypts line the southern side of the meadow.

 Over 20 varieties of magnolia grow under remnant Eucalypts on the northern side of the Country Walk.
 They flower in early spring and autumn putting on a spectacular display.